UN nuclear watchdog chief says 'jury is still out' on Iran-US talks, but calls them a good sign

 The talks seek to limit Iran's nuclear program in exchange for the lifting of some of the crushing economic sanctions the U.S. has imposed on the Islamic Republic, closing in on a half-century of enmity.

 U.S. President Donald Trump has repeatedly threatened to unleash airstrikes targeting Iran's program, if a deal isn't reached.
-Iranian officials increasingly warn they could pursue a nuclear weapon with their stockpile of uranium enriched to near weapons-grade levels.
+Iranian officials increasingly warn they could pursue a nuclear weapon with their stockpile of uranium.

+Trump has described Iran as having an American proposal to reach a deal.
+However, Iran repeatedly has denied receiving such a proposal, including on Wednesday with Mohammad Eslami, the head of the Atomic Energy Organization of Iran.

+However, if a deal is reached, Iran might allow the IAEA to have American inspectors on their teams during inspections, Eslami said.
+Americans represent the largest single nationality of IAEA employees, a 2023 agency report showed.

 Before Grossi’s comments to journalists in Vienna, the head of Iran’s paramilitary Revolutionary Guard issued a new warning to the U.S. as the negotiations go on.